keboola/component-ms-sharepoint-lists/README.md

 ## List name

-Name of the SharePoint list you want to update, exactly as it is displayed in the UI (case sensitive).
+Name of the SharePoint list you want to create or update, exactly as it is displayed in the UI (case sensitive).

 ![List example](docs/imgs/list.png)